A child's behavior can be confusing and worrisome to parents. For example:

 • Changes in friends and managing peer pressure

-Parents calling 454.TEEN have the opportunity to remain anonymous.
-Parents may also provide contact information in order to receive materials about their topic of concern and follow-up from our help line professionals to assure that concerns are addressed.
+Parents calling Project Safety Net can remain anonymous.
+Parents may also provide contact information to receive educational materials and follow-up from our help line professionals to ensure we’ve addressed their concerns.